The Worst Desserts on Store Shelves Right Now

 The standard Oreo serving size is three cookies—however, Nabisco rounded it down to two cookies for these Mega Stuf Oreos.
 They carry more vanilla creme than the Double Stuf Oreos, which means 5 more grams of sugar and 2 more grams of fat.
 Go for the Oreo Thins instead—four of them clock in at just 140 calories and 12 grams of sugar.

-Note that Nana’s serving size is for just half a cookie—sneaky, huh?
-Even if you muster enough willpower to bite into half and save the rest for another day, Nana’s cookies don’t come in resealable packages, so you’re basically doomed to eat the entire thing.
-The whole cookie will cost you 420 calories and 22 grams of sugar worth of damage.
+Note that Nana's serving size is for just half a cookie—sneaky, huh?
+Even if you muster enough willpower to bite into half and save the rest for another day, Nana's cookies don't come in resealable packages, so you're doomed to eat the entire thing.
+The whole cookie will cost you 360 calories and 18 grams of sugar worth of damage.

 Nabisco Chips Ahoy Original Chocolate Chip Cookies